McRyeGuy/StockTrader/README.md

 I am not a financial advisor.
 I am merely a 16-year old who wants to make money in the stock market.
 Don't invest any money that you are not willing to lose.
 I have gain my knowledge by YouTube video and stack overflow.
 I HAVE NEVER TAKEN A FINANCIAL CLASS OR A FULL PROGRAMMING CLASS.

 # Donations
 If you have found this code profitable or you have learned something, I would greatly appreciate a donation:

 Paypal: paypal.me/Kruegerryan

+Also if you need any help with setting this code up,